Multiscale-Genomics/mg-storage-hdf5/README.md

 # mg-storage-hdf5

-ls for the storage and retrieval of interactions from an adjacency matrix stored in HDF5.
+Is for the storage and retrieval of interactions from an adjacency matrix stored in HDF5.

 # Requirements
 - Python 2.7+